oknozor/toml-bombadil/website/content/docs/template-and-variables/variables.md

 [extra]
 lead = """
-Toml Bombadil has a tiny template engine.
+Toml Bombadil uses the <a href="https://tera.netlify.app/">tera templating engine</a>.
 Turning dotfiles into templates is meant to make theme editing, environment managment and ricing smoother.
 """
 toc = true
 top = false